idealo/imagededup/mkdocs/docs/user_guide/encoding_generation.md

 #### Options
-- image_dir: Path to the image directory for which encodings are to be generated.
+- *image_dir*: Path to the image directory for which encodings are to be generated.
+- *recursive*: finding images recursively in a nested directory structure, set to *False* by default.

 #### Considerations